DP-S1 telnet access patch

 It would be useful to be able to do any kind of patches and patcher would do all the job (unpack FW, decompress linux.bin.gz, find correct place and add/replace stuff from patch, pack FW again).

-I'm pretty sure that's what Dave is planning and I agree it would be very usefuljanilxx wrote: Are you doing some kind of patcher application for BW ?
+janilxx wrote: Are you doing some kind of patcher application for BW :-) ?

 Same kind as Topfield's Firmware Patcher?